stayboogy/stayboogy_WindowsOnAppleSilicon/README.md

 https://www.mediafire.com/file/0ezcck3ka5j6b3c/21390.1_MULTI_ARM64_EN-US.ISO/file

+3) Install Windows 10 in VMWare Fusion

+	- Create a Custom Virtual Machine

+	- Choose Windows 11 Arm64 - even though we are using 10

+	- Choose UEFI with NO Secure Boot

+	- Create a password when it asks for one for the TPM 2.0 module emulation

+	- All Other Settings you can choose as necessary

+	- Install as normal

-3) Make sure Networking is NOT Using NAT / sharing connnection with this Mac
+4) Make sure Networking is NOT Using NAT / sharing connnection with this Mac

 	- Networking needs to have a seperate presence on the network to have file sharing working